devslane/flutter_redux_architecture/README.md

-# flutter_demo
+# FLUTTER REDUX ARCHITECTURE

-Flutter architecture sample using Built Value and Redux.
+Flutter architecture sample using Built Value, Redux and rxdart.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application using Built Value, Redux, rxdart.

 A few resources to get you started if this is your first Flutter project: